AdobeDocs/campaign-standard.en/help/automating/using/workflow-cross-channel-delivery.md

 Your first transition is configured.
 To configure the second transition (SMS):

 1. Click the **[!UICONTROL Add an element]** button to add a new transition.
 1. Define a condition that allows you to retrieve all of the profiles whose mobile phone numbers have been provided.
-To do this, create a rule on the **[!UICONTROL Mobile > Mobile]** field with the **[!UICONTROL Is not empty]** logical operator.
+To do this, create a rule on the **[!UICONTROL Mobile]** field with the **[!UICONTROL Is not empty]** logical operator.

     ![](assets/wkf_segment_mobile_not_empty.png)

-    All of the profiles coming from the query that have a mobile telephone number defined, will be in this transition.
+    All of the profiles coming from the query that have a mobile telephone number defined will be in this transition.

 1. You can edit the label of the transition.
 Confirm your changes.